Oca a lost crop of the Inca

 What is Oca?

-Oca belongs to the family of plants our native Irish wood sorrel belongs to, known in Irish Gaelic as Seamsóg.
-This plant cousin comes from the mid level, wet, cool regions of the Andes Mountains which share a similar climate to the Irish climate.
+Oca belongs to the family of plants our native Irish wood sorrel belongs to, known in Irish Gaelic as Seamsóg no relation to our national plant the Shamrock which is Trifolium dubium.
+This plant cousin of our native sorrel comes from the mid level, wet, cool regions of the Andes Mountains which share a similar climate to the Irish climate.
 Our wood sorrel is botanically known as Oxalis acetosella whereas Oca is Oxalis tuberosa they are relatively closely related.
 But for the vagaries of history should have been introduced as one of the Andean crops brought to Ireland by the explorers, for various reasons this wonderful tuber got left behind.
 Oca is the second most important tuber crop of the Andean people only second to potato but historically was always planted in addition to potato and on higher poorer soils.
 This strategic use of Oca is an interesting lesson in food safety strategy developed over thousands of years.
 Another question for another day is if indeed it is a coincidence that our national plant the original Shamrock could possibly have been related to this plant but we leave this to the historians.
+Some scholars in the past have questioned the similarity of the name Shamrock to the gaelic name for wood sorrel, Seamsóg.

 Why eat Oca?